 - 10 steps for managers in the event of a death or suicide in service (NHS – Our People) – the purpose of this guidance is to provide you, the line manager, with a clear process that outlines the steps to take following the death of a colleague that reports to you.

-- Managing Long COVID – information regarding the symptoms and coping with long covid on the Wellbeing Matters website.
+- Managing Long COVID (Wellbeing Matters) – information regarding the symptoms and coping with long covid.

-- Resources for Balancing Home Schooling and Working.
+- Resources for Balancing Home Schooling and Working (NHS – Our People).

-- Motivation – a short bite-size learning course looking at Motivation.
+- Motivation (NHS – Our People) – a short bite-size learning course looking at Motivation.

-- Courageous Conversations – looking at what makes a conversation courageous and how you can have successful conversations that make a difference.
+- Courageous Conversations (NHS – Our People) – looking at what makes a conversation courageous and how you can have successful conversations that make a difference.

-- 10 minute pause spaces – Pauses Spaces allow people to take a pause, and learn the three teachable habits that lie at the heart of ‘Compassion Circle’ practice.
+- 10 minute pause spaces (NHS – Our People) – Pauses Spaces allow people to take a pause, and learn the three teachable habits that lie at the heart of “Compassion Circle” practice.